ANIME EXPO

 discoveries

-The participants expressed that the added features would be useful for planning their next Anime Expo trip.
+The participants expressed that the added features would be helpful in planning their next Anime Expo trip.
 It would incentivize them to download and use the Anime Expo app more.

 Their impressions and ratings were: